saostad/Electron-React-Typescript/README.md

 # Electron-React-Typescript

 Boilerplate for develop Electron application with React and Typescript

-## this project is using electron-forge and add typescript and react & react-dev-tools to it
+## this project is using

-### Next Steps:
+- Electron-forge
+- React
+- Typescript
+- React-dev-tools to it
-- add Hot reloading to react components
+- React Hot reloading